SheffieldMLtracking/data-pipeline/README.md

   proxyjump awsbox
 ```

-Install the public keys onto each Raspberry Pi (this step will require username-password authentication) to enable passwordless key-based authentication.
+Copy the specific public key from the `ohiobeeproject` VM to each Raspberry Pi (this step will require username-password authentication) to enable passwordless key-based authentication using the `authorized_keys` file.

 ```bash
 for i in $raspberry_ids